 This article is part of a series on Value Creation.
-That is the focus of an open enrollment course running April 5-8 in Glendale, Arizona.
-Learn more about the course.

 It’s pretty much a universal rule: People hate change.
 In fact, research shows that most people will tolerate a lot of pain with the status quo before switching.
 That’s why part of the Value Creation and Winning in the Global Arena program is dedicated specifically to change.
 If you want to grow your market share and create more value for more people, you have to convince people to change.